ICC4103-202010-WebTech/course-project-fbarros-sschlotfeldt/Project/README.md

 NORMAL USER EXPERIENCE

 EVENTS:
-	If you go to the Events page, that's above beside the page name, you will be allowed to See all public events with their Event Name, Description, Host, Status (this may be blocked if it was reported more than 10 times) and a Link that will redirect you to the event
+	If you go to the Events page, that's above beside the page name, you will be allowed to See ALL PUBLIC events with their Event Name, Description, Host, Status (this may be blocked if it was reported more than 10 times) and a Link that will redirect you to the event
-	Above in the middle area, you will also have search bar in wich you can sear events by a substring in their title or description, creator or organization.
+	Above in the middle area, you will also have search bar in wich you can search for events by a substring in their title or description, creator or organization.

 	OWN EVENT'S
 		Inside your own event you will have the name of your Event, it's Host, Venue, Description, Creation Date and if it's public or private.